Pediatric Occupational Therapy

 Appointments are now offered either in-person or by telehealth.

 Research has shown that purposeful activity is the most effective and functional way to learn new skills.
-We carefully design each session’s activities to target the child’s goals in engaging, fun ways.
-Additionally, we use the latest research and evidence to shape our interventions, and are always happy to share this supporting evidence with you.
+We use child-led approaches to incorporate goal areas into play in ways that do not create pressure or emphasize compliance.
+Our goal is to create intrinsic motivation and positive self-identity for growth and lasting impact, not quick fixes.
 As parents, you are always invited to join your child’s session so that you may learn how to support your child’s progress at home.
-You will also have 24-hour, secure access to your child’s treatment notes, reports, and any other documents through your online client portal.
+You will also have 24-hour, secure access to your child’s treatment notes, reports, and any other documents.

 Therapy should never be part of your normal routine.
 All treatment plans will have a start and end date based on goals.
-Upon goal achievement, therapy will end.
-Your child’s new skills may then be solidified in their home, school, and community and your family may relax and enjoy a break from appointments.
+We believe in frequent breaks from services.
+Your child’s new skills may then be solidified in their home, school, and community and your family may relax and focus on enjoying life together rather than attending appointments.
 After a break, a new evaluation may or may not be indicated for further services according to your child’s needs.